sleepkqq/TelegramGmailAPI/README.md

 2. **Set Up Credentials**:
    Place your `credentials.json` file**:
-   - Ensure that your `credentials.json` file is located in the `src/credentials` directory.
+   - Ensure that your `credentials.json` file is located in the `credentials` directory.
 This file contains your OAuth 2.0 credentials from the Google Cloud Console.
    - The bot uses OAuth 2.0 for authentication.
 If you haven't created a `credentials.json` file, follow [this guide](https://developers.google.com/identity/protocols/oauth2) to generate one.

 3. **Configure Your Environment**:
-   - Place your `token.json` file, which contains the OAuth 2.0 token, in the `src/credentials` directory.
+   - Place your `token.json` file, which contains the OAuth 2.0 token, in the `credentials` directory.
 If you don't have this file, it will be automatically created when you run the bot for the first time.
-   - Ensure your `config.go` file contains the correct configuration for your bot and that it is placed in the root directory (e.g., `src/config.go`).
+   - Ensure your `config.go` file contains the correct configuration for your bot and that it is placed in the root directory (e.g., `config/config.go`).

 ## Install Dependencies